 An analyst of gender issues in the Middle East, a psychotherapist and a feminist, Phyllis Chesler co-founded the Association for Women in Psychology in 1969, the National Women's Health Network in 1975, and is emerita professor of psychology at The City University of New York.
 She has published 15 books, most recently An American Bride in Kabul (2013) which won the National Jewish Book Award for 2013.
 Chesler's articles have appeared in numerous publications, including the Middle East Quarterly, Encyclopedia Judaica, International Herald Tribune, National Review, New York Times, Times of London, Washington Post and Weekly Standard.
 Based on her studies about honor killings among Muslims and Hindus, she has served as an expert courtroom witness for women facing honor-based violence.
 Her works have been translated into 13 languages.
 Follow Phyllis Chesler on Twitter @Phyllischesler

-A theologian, human rights activist and pastor of an Anglican church, Rev. Mark Durie has published on the language and culture of the Acehnese (a Muslim people of Indonesia), Christian-Muslim relations, and religious freedom, with a particular focus on human rights and Shari'a, violence and Jihad, and religious persecution and dhimmitude.
-He holds a Ph.D. in Linguistics from the Australian National University and is a graduate of the Australian College of Theology.
+A theologian, human rights activist and Anglican pastor, Rev. Mark Durie has published on linguistics, Christian-Muslim relations, the Qur'an, the Islamic Sharia and religious freedom.
+He holds a PhD in Linguistics from the Australian National University and a ThD from the Australian College of Theology.
 Durie, who has addressed the Middle East Forum, has held visiting appointments at the University of Leiden, MIT, UCLA and Stanford, was elected a Fellow of the Australian Academy of the Humanities in 1992, and was awarded an Australian Centennial Medal in 2001.
+He is a Senior Research Fellow at the Arthur Jeffery Centre of the Melbourne School of Theology, and Founding Director of the Institute for Spiritual Awareness.
 Follow Mark Durie on Twitter @markdurie